Watch It Again: BGCI Webinar - EU Nature Restoration Regulation

 In August 2024, the EU Commission approved the Nature Restoration Regulation (NRR), which is currently being translated into National Restoration Plans by each Member State.
 Several articles of the Regulation involve objectives for restoring specific habitats and ecosystems that are degraded or have poor conservation status.
 These objectives are quite ambitious, and we expect a sharp increase in the demand for native plant materials to fulfil restoration goals for terrestrial habitats.
 Furthermore, when plant materials used in restoration are not genetically and ecologically appropriate, there is a high risk that projects will fail in the short term, or they compromise the resilience of ecosystems in the long-term.
 Botanic gardens hold the expertise needed to plan robust sourcing, processing and testing of native plant materials for ecosystem restoration projects.
 They also often have the skills to carry out educational and training activities around restoration, effectively monitor biodiversity, and assess restoration outcomes.

-In this webinar we will talk about the NRR, highlighting the expertise and competencies that we can find in botanic gardens and which could be fundamental to support a successful implementation of the NRR.
+This webinar introduced the NRR and highlighted the expertise and competencies found in botanic gardens which could be fundamental to supporting a successful implementation of the NRR.

 BGCI Databases